This guide describes Database Verifications that cover the United States. Learn about international Database Verifications here.

 Role of match requirements

 Match requirements are one of the settings you can configure in a Database Verification.
 Learn about other settings here.
-Match requirements are relevant to two commonly-used Verification checks, the Identity Comparison and Inquiry Comparison Verification checks.
+They are relevant to two commonly-used Verification checks, the Identity Comparison and Inquiry Comparison Verification checks.

 - You can specify multiple match requirements for one field: For each field, you can specify one or more match requirements.
 As long as one match requirement is met, the field will be considered a "match."